AVpres/homebrew-formulae/README.md

 - **mpv** – Media player based on our alternative FFmpeg formula<br>
 `brew install avpres/formulae/mpv`<br>
 If you need specific options, install FFmpeg with those options before installing mpv.
+After the initial installation, you can upgrade the formulae independently.

 ## Copyright, License and Disclaimer